expense-manager/extr/README.md

 - [Butter Knife](http://jakewharton.github.io/butterknife/) - Bind Android views and callbacks to fields and methods.
 - [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) - A gradle plugin for getting java lambda support in java 6, 7 and android
 - [Realm](http://realm.io) - Realm is a mobile database: a replacement for SQLite & ORMs.
+- [OneSignal](https://onesignal.com) - OneSignal is a free push notification service for mobile apps.

 ## License